Ellerhold/fs2es-indexer/README.md

 spotlight backend = elasticsearch elasticsearch:address = 127.0.0.1
 elasticsearch:port = 9200
+elasticsearch:ignore unknown attribute = yes
+elasticsearch:ignore unknown type = yes
 ```

 If your elasticsearch instance is not on the local machine, use the correct IP address above.

+The last 2 options are entirely optional but sometimes MacOS sends some weird attributes and types and the default
+behavior is to fail the whole search then.
+If you set both to "yes" samba will uses the best matches for the query and tries the search regardless if some filters
+cant be mapped.

 ## User authentication